department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/forms-status-on-My-VA/Future enhancements/Post-MVP Forms Status on My VA Frontend Documentation (WIP).md

 <img width="462" alt="Application Card" src="https://github.com/user-attachments/assets/f4048e0e-4477-478a-a22d-9a0c1e191510">

-## Possible removal of the 'error' icon on the Draft cards
+## Possible removal of the 'error' icon on the Draft cards (expiration dates)

 _The current use of an error icon adjacent to the expiration date of the draft has questionable value to users, and deviates from existing patterns used on My VA's other types of cards.
 There is a case for its removal._